San Antonio: History

 In 1845, the United States finally decided to annex Texas and include it as a state in the Union.
 This led to the Mexican–American War.
 Though the U.S. ultimately won, the war was devastating to San Antonio.
 By its end, the population of the city had been reduced by almost two-thirds, to 800 inhabitants.
 Bolstered by migrants and immigrants, by 1860 at the start of the American Civil War, San Antonio had grown to a city of 15,000 people.

 In the 1850s, Frederick Law Olmsted, the landscape architect who designed Central Park in New York City, traveled throughout the Southern and Southwest U.S., and published accounts of his observations.
 In his 1859 book about Texas, Olmsted described San Antonio as having a "jumble of races, costumes, languages, and buildings", which gave it a quality that only New Orleans could rival in what he described as "odd and antiquated foreignness."

+In 1860, the U.S. Census lists 8,235 inhabitants in the town, including nearly 592 enslaved.
 Following the Civil War, San Antonio prospered as a center of the cattle industry.
 During this period, it remained a frontier city, with a mixture of cultures that was different from other U.S. cities.

 German immigrants founded smaller surrounding towns such as New Braunfels, Castroville, Boerne, Comfort, Fredericksburg, and Bulverde, all towns far out from San Antonio.
 However, the Germans were then drawn to San Antonio for work, and many buildings and streets still bear German names such as Wurzbach, Huebner, and Jones Maltsberger, and Wiederstein.
 The German impact on San Antonio was great, in the early 1900s it is estimated that at least 1/3 of San Antonio was ethnically German.
 Many descendants of German immigrants in San Antonio spoke Texas German up to the fifth or sixth generations.
 Texas German is a dialect of German that evolved when the German language was separated from Germany.
 Texas German is best described as an anglicized-German dialect with a Texas twang.
 Many older generations in New Braunfels and Fredericksburg still speak Texas German to this day.